aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/README.md

 - Deploy the solution to your account by launching a new AWS CloudFormation stack

 ## Collection of operational metrics

-This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide for the Streaming Data Solution for Amazon Kinesis](https://docs.aws.amazon.com/solutions/latest/streaming-data-solution-for-amazon-kinesis/operational-metrics.html) and the [implementation guide for the Streaming Data Solution for Amazon MSK](https://docs.aws.amazon.com/solutions/latest/streaming-data-solution-for-amazon-msk/operational-metrics.html).

 ## Known issues